gekido2802/TOS_Keybinder/README.md

 * A back up of the hotkey.xml will be created as hotkey.xml.bak
 * Click on any hotkey text box and change its value by pressing a combination of keys.
 * Once all is well configured, simply press the save button.
-* If there's any duplicated keys, their boxes will be surrounded in red and you won't be able to save until there's no more red boxes.
+* If there are any duplicated keys, their boxes will be surrounded in red and you won't be able to save until there's no more red boxes.
 * At any moment you can press the reset button which will reset the keys to their last saved state.
 * In the menu bar, under file menu, you can restore the back up.